All Episodes

 Here's what we've got.

-President Obama sat down with Steve Croft of 60 Minutes for a previously scheduled interview.
+Shortly after he spoke to State Department employees about the attack on the consulate in Benghazi, President Obama sat down with Steve Croft of 60 Minutes for a previously scheduled interview.

-It had been about 14 hours since the attack, and the president told Croft he did not believe it was due simply to mob violence.
+And the president told Croft he did not believe it was due simply to mob violence.

-You're right that this is not a situation that was uh exactly the same as what happened in Egypt.
+You're right that this is not a situation that was exactly the same as what happened in Egypt.

-He told Croft that in an interview on September 12, they didn't air that.
+He told Croft that in an interview on September 12th, they didn't air that.

-They edited that out of 60 minutes that did not air.
+They edited that out of 60 Minutes.

-He had nothing to do with Cairo as a bunch of different American people targeting Americans.
+It was a bunch of different American people targeting Americans.

-All the while Obama is out blaming this on a video.
+CBS said on that, all the while Obama is out blaming this on a video.

 They had him on tape saying this, and they didn't air it.